ratwet/IoT-Device-Simulator/README.md

 ## 📖 Overview

-SupplyMesh Edge simulates a real-world logistics and supply-chain tracking device running on an ESP32.
+This Project simulates a real-world logistics and supply-chain tracking device running on an ESP32.

 The system periodically: